hjoukl/cpycourse/docs/training/main-course/builtin-types.md

 >>>
 ```

+## A Word on Variable Naming

-A word on variable naming: we often use short, single-character variable names
+We often use short, single-character variable names throughout this chapter.
-throughout this chapter.
-This is just for brevity in presentation of the many
+This is just for brevity in presentation of the many many methods available on
-many methods available on Python objects.
+Python objects.

 **Do not** use such short variable names in real world programs!
 Except in very
 rare cases e.g. where the variable is used in a very limited scope and a short